DataResearchLabs/my_time_tabulator/README.md

 #### 5.6 "R01 - Rollup by Category" Report Interpetation Guide
-The rollup by category report is a short (1 row per category) summary of where the time went as measured by the Category buckets you create.
+The "Rollup by Category" report is a short (1 row per category) summary of where the time went as measured by the Category buckets you create.
 In the example below, the category choice was probably not all that great.
 See the <a href="#introduction">Introduction</a> for a better way to layout your categories (red-ilght/green-light).<br>
 <img src="img/img_19_report1_rollup_categoryX.png" width="726">